Make sure to also check out articles written by Roz Young here

 Department of Public Welfare - City of Dayton

-By D. F. Garland Copyright 1916
+by D. F. Garland Copyright 1916

 An article stating Dayton's need to improve its public parks, employment, medical services and other services in order to help decrease poverty, disease and crime.
 Printed by the City of Dayton September 1916